dhis2/route-manager-app/docs/user/route-manager-app.md

 #### Creating new routes

-Through the app, you can create a new route by going to the Create New Route page (top-right of Home Screen).
+Through the app, you can create a new route by going to the _Create New Route_ page (button top-right of the Home Screen).

 ![Creating Routes](./resources/route-manager-create-route.png)

 The page allows you to define the different properties of the route.
 You can check the Route API documentation above for more details.

-Other than the basic routes, you can also setup different authentication schemes, restrict the authorities that can run the route, and define static headers for the route.
+Other than the basic routes parameters, you can also setup different authentication schemes, restrict the authorities that can run the route, and define static headers for the route.

 ![Manage Routes auth scheme](./resources/route-manager-auth-schemes.png)